The value of groups: learning together

 Social opportunities for children

 Social learning occurs when others are around.
-Groups allow children to practice with different children and adults, and allow you child to see what other children are doing.
-In group children develop the social skills required in learning environments, for example the role of the teacher or the importance of staying with the group.
+Groups allow children to practice with different children and adults, and allow your child to see what other children are doing.
+In a group setting, children develop the social skills required in learning environments, for example the role of the teacher or the importance of staying with the group.

 Support for the whole family

 Groups allows brothers and sisters to learn how to play with their sibling, by learning special skills such as signing.
-In group, parents learn to support their child in the content of their family dynamics.
+Groups also help parents learn how to support their child in the context of their family dynamics.
 Extended family members who are involved with your child are also welcome to join in groups.